Record the Why.

 Documentation gaps are the primary deficiency

-CCOs fail exams not because the program was wrong — but because there is no documented trail connecting decisions to their supporting evidence.
+CCOs fail exams not because the program was wrong, but because no documented trail connects decisions to their supporting evidence.

 03